-Extends the work of Acting 2 by introducing students to the training techniques of some of the key innovators of twentieth-century acting practice and to the theoretical principles which underpin their respective techniques.
+Introduces students to the training techniques of some of the key innovators of acting practice and to the theoretical principles that underpin their respective techniques.

 2. To introduce a physicalised approach to creative theatre and performance.